bahmoudd/arch-install-guide/README.md

  On Windows systems, open up the command prompt by hitting the Win and searching ```cmd```.\
- Make sure you run it as an administrator.\
+ Make sure you run it as administrator.\
  Once you've done that, enter the following command:
  ```
  shutdown /r /fw /t 0